DAVE KAPLOWITZ

 As far as marketing advice goes, I always fall back on something I learned very early in my career from some marketing genius, I can’t remember his name.
 He said “Know who you are selling to, what they want, and how you are going to give it to them”.
 It means ruthlessly focusing on your target market.
 Most companies don’t actually know who they are selling to and why the customer is buying.
 Know your customer, know yourself, and know how to deliver.

 Apple is brilliant, or at least used to be when Big Steve was around, at knowing what people wanted before they knew themselves.
-The rest of us mortals have to talk to people and figure out what they are telling us about their nDSCN8136eeds.
+The rest of us mortals have to talk to people and figure out what they are telling us about their needs.
 One cool thing about my job is that it involves talking to people every day and so I get to think about their evolving needs all the time.

 Monty – As a person with many talents, what advice would you give others who find it difficult to pursue multiple interests and abilities?